komparo/rosetta-pipeline/characterisation/README.md

 Dependencies between tasks can be directly specified between tasks (examples: luigi) or between output and input data (examples: snakemake, nextflow, cwl).
-In the end, this produces a directed acyclic graph (DAG), which is be executed starting from those tasks without any ingoing edges, and ends with those tasks without any outgoing edges.
+In the end, this produces a directed acyclic graph (DAG), which is executed starting from those tasks without any ingoing edges, and ends with those tasks without any outgoing edges.

 #### Pull vs push